cloudfoundry/cf-mysql-release/docs/deployment-resources.md

 # Deployment resources

-By default, the service is configured with a small footprint, suitable for development but possibly under-resourced for production workloads.
+By default, the service is configured with a small footprint, suitable for development but possibly insufficient for production workloads.
 This document describes symptoms of an under-resourced deployment, and steps that may be taken to reconfigure the service to increase available resources.

 ## Symptoms